 Your glasses not only help you to see clearly, but they also protect your eyes.

 Tip: Get your glasses prescription from an optician your trust, and don't skimp on your lenses.

 Now that you've got your lenses and frames all picked out, it's time to check out how they feel.

 4. Take your glasses for a test drive

-Many online retailers offer a free home trial of your favorite glasses selections.
+Many online retailers offer a free home trial of your favourite glasses selections.
 Try them on for several days and then send back the pairs in your trial box and order the best of the bunch online.

 Check the warranty on your glasses, too.

-If you buy your glasses in an optical store, you can always get them adjusted for free.
+If you buy your glasses in an opticians, you can always get them adjusted for free.
 If you buy your glasses from the comfort of your home or during a lunch break at the office, your online retailer almost always will let you return your glasses if you don't like the fit or look on your face.

 Will you be happy with the glasses you bought?
 Were others happy with the glasses -- and the service -- they received at your optical shop or online glasses store?

 If others are raving about how they can see so much better now and how friends are praising their specs-tacular new look, odds are you will love your new glasses, too.